isabella232/advertising-cloud.en/help/privacy/ad-cloud-ccpa-access-delete.md

    >
    >Deleting personal data is different than opting out, which stops the targeting of an end user with audience segments.
 However, when a consumer asks to delete personal data from Creative, DSP, or DCO, the library also sends a request to Advertising Cloud to opt out the customer from segment targeting.
 For advertisers with Search, we recommend that you provide your customers a link to [https://www.adobe.com/privacy/opt-out.html#customeruse](https://www.adobe.com/privacy/opt-out.html#customeruse), which explains how to opt out of audience segment targeting.

-1. Identify your IMS Org ID and make sure it's linked to your Advertising Cloud accounts.
+1. Identify your IMS Org ID and make sure it is linked to your Advertising Cloud accounts.

    An IMS Org ID is a 24-character alphanumeric string appended with @AdobeOrg.
 Most Adobe Experience Cloud customers have been assigned an IMS Org ID.
 If your marketing team or internal Adobe system administrator doesn't know your organization's IMS Org ID, or isn't sure if it's been provisioned, contact Adobe Customer Care at gdprsupport@adobe.com.
 You'll need the IMS Org ID to submit requests to the Privacy API.